ihilalahmad/ihilalahmad/README.md

-👋 Hi, I’m Hilal Ahmad.
+- 👋 Hi, I’m Hilal Ahmad.
-👀 I’m interested in Mobile App Development and Programming.
+- 👀 I’m interested in Android and iOS development.
-🌱 I’m currently learning Flutter App Development.
+- 🌱 I’m currently learning Flutter App Development.
-💞️ I’m working as an Native Android Developer.
+- 💞️ I’m working as a an Android Developer.
-📫 Reach me on Instagram @its_hilalahmad.
+- 📫 Reach me on Instagram @its_hilalahmad.

 <!---
 ihilalahmad/ihilalahmad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.